Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/4-Quest_for_Infrastructure_slides.md

 ---
 title: The Quest for Infrastructure
-description: Summary and review Smart Contract principles, and observation that we have not yet thwarted the tyranical server operator
+description: Summary and review Smart Contract principles, and observation that we have not yet thwarted the tyrannical server operator
 ---

 # The Quest for Infrastructure